Section 1. Name and Seat

 1. The Association's year and fiscal year coincide with the calendar year and runs from today up to 31 December.

 2. The Board is obliged to keep records of the situation with regard to the Association's capital in such a way that at all times its rights and obligations can be known.
-The Treasurer is obliged to inform the Board at once if the Association for whatever reason is not able to fulfil its financial obligations.
+The Treasurer is obliged to inform the Board at once if the Association for whatever reason is not able to fulfill its financial obligations.

 3. At the General Assembly as meant in section 17, the Board will give a report as well as an account of the administration of the past year, through submission of a balance and a state of assets and liabilities.
 After expiry of the term every member can demand this account and responsibility by legal process of the Board.